torproject/collector/INSTALL.md

 own.

 CollecTor does not require installing many or specific dependencies on the host system.
-All it needs are a Java Runtime Environment version 7 or higher and an Apache HTTP Server version 2 or higher.
+All it needs are a Java Runtime Environment version 7 or higher and either Apache or nginx as HTTP Server.

 The CollecTor service runs entirely under a non-privileged user account.
 Any user account will do, but feel free to create a new user account just for the